-2020 Make Way for Kids grants information is now available.
-Click here to learn more.
+**The 2020 Make Way for Kids grant guidelines (revised December 6, 2019) are now available.
+Click here to learn more.**

 Make Way for Kids—launched in 2018 with the support of donors in Vermont and nationwide—provides grants and technical assistance to child care programs to help increase the availability and quality of early care and learning programs for Vermont’s children.

 Our goal is to increase the number of high-quality child care spaces available to Vermont families.
 In 2018 and 2019 combined, Let’s Grow Kids (LGK) is investing $1.7M to create 1,300 additional high-quality child care spaces for Vermont’s children though the Make Way for Kids program.